jerrydboonstra/serverless-assistant-chat/README.md

 make upsert-assistant
 ```

+### Roll your own
+Or, using the same account as your `OPENAI_API_KEY` you can roll your own and use the [OpenAI Assistant API v2](https://platform.openai.com/docs/api-reference/chat/create) to create an assistant instance.

+### Output from creation step

 Upon success you'll get an assistant ID.
 You'll need this.

-- Update the `assistant.yml` file and give the `AssistantId` field this value.
+- Update the [`assistant.yml`](admin/assistant.yml) file and give the `AssistantId` field this value.
 This allows you to update the prompt and update the existing assistant instance.
 - add `ASSISTANT_ID=yourvalue` to your environment (.env)

 ## Backend
-Before creating the insfrastructure via the Cloud Formation template, build the backend
-Lambda code and place it in S3 for the Lambda deployment by following the steps below
+Before creating the insfrastructure via the Cloud Formation template, build the backend Lambda code and place it in S3 for the Lambda deployment by following the steps below

 ### Create the bucket to hold the built Lambda code
 First we create an S3 bucket to hold the deployable Lambda code (remember S3 bucket names are globally unique).